 Working with students, I also interweave yoga poses (asana) and breathing (pranayama), heart-centered practices, and analytical meditations, as helpful.

 Hey there!
 I’m Eve Smith.
-A longtime mediator and yogi, I believe that understanding the mind is the key to empathy and skillful, stress-free* practice.
+As an experienced mediator and yogi, I believe that understanding the mind is the key to empathy and skillful, stress-free* practice.

 I started off like many of you — existentially angsty and antsy.
 Running helped keep me sane, but it was yoga that opened my eyes.
 Connecting breath with movement soothed me just enough to sit still… and after experiencing that relative calm, I was hooked.
-From there, I found Buddhism and meditation.
+From there, I found Buddhism, meditation, and psychotherapy.

-Along the way, I’ve worked as a strategy director at a creative agency in New York, started my own consulting practice, and taught branding and communications at Parsons.
-I volunteer my time with immigration organizations and political candidates that reflect my values.
-I have a big, wild family, speak fluent Spanish, and have dreams of goats and horses.
+Along the way, I’ve worked as a strategy director at creative agencies in New York, started my own consulting practice, taught branding and communications at Parsons, and moved to Mexico City.
+I volunteer my time with immigration and humanitarian organizations that work to alleviate unnecessary suffering.
+I have a big, wild family, speak fluent Spanish, and dream of goats and horses.
 I’m constantly looking to align practice and life, and blur the lines between the two.

 *When I say “stress-free,” I’m talking about the unnecessary stress that comes from pressure, expectations, and misunderstanding.
 As we dive into the mind, challenging content, conflicting beliefs, and past trauma can arise.
 It can be stressful.
 Insight liberates us, but turns the world upside down in the process.
 It can be (but doesn’t have to be) stressful.
 The more you learn to work with the mind (and not against it), the less unnecessary stress you’ll experience.
 That’s what I’m talking about, and I think that’s pretty cool.

 Curious about working with me?
 Your first 20-minute session is free.